211129-Enterprise/demos/1-core-java/FirstJavaProgram/README.md

 # Welcome to Java :coffee:
 In this demo we'll create our first Java program...without an IDE, simply by writing some simple java source code in a plain text file (with a `.java` extension).

-> *Please note:* I use Windows 10 with **Cmdr** as an alternative to the Windows CLI.
-Learn to install it [here](https://medium.com/@alikingravi/installing-cmder-as-an-alternative-windows-command-line-tool-202b866115d9).

 <br>

 1. Confirm that the JDK is installed on your machine by opening your terminal and running `java -version`.
 Additionally, ensure that the java compiler is installed by running `javac -version`.